vadimsavenkov/WebDev_Heroku_Atlas/views/README.md

-This is a project to build 3 page static website with additional enhancements and fullfill requirements of Web Development Course.
-This project is an assignment 2 for SAIT CPRG-210-XM1.
+This is a project to create multi-page website using Express, Ejs and Mongoose to deploy Destination Gallery to Heroku and MongoDB Atlas.
+This project is an assignment 3(Node Final) for SAIT CPRG-210-XM1.

 ## Project Title

-Static "Travel Experts" Website with enhancements
+Dynamic multi-page database-driven "Travel Experts" Website.

-## Project requirement

-Enhance a 3 pages static website adding more complexity

 ## Scope of work

-# Initial scope:

-1. Create 3 pages: index.html, register.html and login.html
-2. Include a headers and hero section
-3. Each page should have a customized navigation panel
-4. Consistent font styles and footers should be defined
-5. All forms and tabs should have accessible links

-# Enhancements:
+1. Create dynamic HTML endpoint handlers (GET/destinations/ :id) and render a view with single destination with desctription.
+2. Return all destinations from ATLAS using JSON API enpoint.
+3. Use fetch() to retrieve the object of arrays from JSON enpoint
+4. Define Mongoose Schema in /models directory and move /seed/destinations.js to MongoDB collection.
+5. Deploy your final version of website through Heroku application

+## Project setup

 1. Add more functionality to registration and login forms:
 (Email validation, user privacy, enforce proper formating for all fields?